JACoW-org/docs-MEOW/docs/events/proceedings.md

 ## Validate Proceedings Data

-This task is responsible for validating the data that has been collected so far and returning errors to the client.
-To achieve this, the metadata of each contribution that can be published is checked for the following criteria:
+This task is responsible for validating the data that has been collected thus far and returning errors to the client.
+To accomplish this, the metadata of each contribution is examined against the following criteria:

 - The page count is not null.
 - The paper's width and height are correct.
 - The paper's fonts are embedded.

+While errors do not obstruct the execution, they will be logged for the client's reference.

 ## Generate Contributions References